|

 side and with all the authority of an experienced Officer, duly informed her that they were seals frolicking in Table Bay

-Second Officer, doing the 8-12 on a particular day, having just bunkered at Las Palmas, so we are now heading south into warmer climes.
+Second Officer, doing the 8-12 on a particular day, having just bunkered at I’m surveying all

 that I can see, including some very nubile waitresses on No 2 Hatch, sunning themselves, prior to starting back down below